 All the signage is black and white not to conflict with the vast array of colourful work on show.

-Design It Yourself is an interactive exhibition at the MOTI in Breda.
-In the exhibition both children and adults are challenged to work as designers.
+Design It Yourself is an interactive exhibition at the former Graphic Design museum in Breda.
+In the exhibition both children and adults are challenged to work as designers by the use of large moving blocks.
 There are different elements for them to design such as: a magazine cover, a stop motion animation, a T-shirt or an icon.

-Ruimte voor de spelende mens (Space for the Playing People) presents The Hague’s dream to become a utopian city based on artist Constant Nieuwenhuys’ New Babylon.
+Ruimte voor de spelende mens (Room to play) presents The Hague’s dream to become a utopian city based on artist Constant Nieuwenhuys’ New Babylon.
 Here the city is an environment where its inhabitants can focus solely on their creativity and exist as homo ludens, ‘playing man’.

 This financial report documents the cultural budget distribution across the many institutions in The Hague.
 The document details the government’s spending for the following four years in comparison to previous.